*this article was updated in October 2025

 Chicago Blackhawks – Connor Murphy (Oct.
 5, 2017)

 Connor Murphy joined the Chicago Blackhawks in a June 2017 trade that sent Niklas Hjalmarsson to the Arizona Coyotes.
 As one of the few players left on the team to skate with Jonathan Toews and Patrick Kane, Murphy is the 10th oldest member in the current lineup, despite being placed on LTIR in January 2024.
-During his seven-season Blackhawks tenure, he’s skated in over 400 games and is approaching 100 points.
+During his seven-season Blackhawks tenure, he’s skated in over 400 games and has surpassed 100 points.

 Ottawa Senators – Thomas Chabot (Oct.
 18, 2016)